 Our teachers purposely plan every term for ways in which they can encourage reading engagement amongst our children, including making full use of our school library with its electronic lending system.
-There are an extensive range of books for our children to read and enjoy.
-The school and Parent Council have recently invested over £11,000 in new books/book banding for all stages in the school.
+There is an extensive range of books for our children to read and enjoy.
+The school and Parent Council invested over £11,000 in new books/book banding for all stages in the school.
 In class, our children experience a wide variety of texts in different media - from studying novels to Scots language and spoken word.
 Our aim is to expose our children to as wide a variety of text as possible and to love the joy of reading!

 Our children are taught Curriculum for Excellence reading strategies.
 These strategies are taught as tools to help children understand what they have read.
 At Calderwood our focus is not only on teaching children the mechanics of how to read, but also on equipping children to understand what they have read.
 We support them to transfer these skills into all areas of the curriculum and, indeed, life.

-Throughout the year the school also organises special event days, such as World Book Day.
+Throughout the year the school, supported by our Book Worms pupil group, also organises special event days, such as World Book Day and Book Week Scotland events.